learn-co-curriculum/hs-coding-club-html-practice/README.md

 ### Step 2

+You'll want to look on the left side of Nitrous (the file navigator) and look at `Nitrous < Code < Labs < Album Cover`.
 To open the files to edit them, you can use the file navigator on the left side.
-Double click on a file and it will open in the text editor.
+Double click on `index.html` and it will open in the text editor.

 ### Step 3